cncf/glossary/content/en/cloud-native-storage.md

 ## Problem it addresses

 Traditional storage systems often struggle to grow with increasing demand.
 They can be complicated to manage, slow to handle large amounts of data, and inefficient with resources.
 Older systems may also have trouble connecting with modern applications, leading to slow processes and scattered data.
 Manual scaling and maintenance further increase downtime and operational costs.
-These limitations make it difficult for businesses to quickly adapt to evolving technology needs.
+These limitations make it difficult for businesses to adapt to evolving technology needs quickly.

 ## How it helps